Joe Crabtree's Drum Blog

 night I found my internal voice saying "I ought to be better after 20

 years of playing."
 It was a thought that I found quite depressing.
+On further examination I realised that the statement is essentially

 bollocks.
 I'm exactly as good as I ought to be after the number of